pwafire/pwafire/README.md

 });
 ```
 #### Web Manifest // manifest.json Guide
+>Follow the steps below as described in order to correctly configure the *manifest.json* file.
 ##### 1. // Add a link tag to all the pages that encompass your web app, as shown below;
 ```html
 <!-- manifest  -->